ramaciotti-hsb/flowjo-plugin-data-dump/README.md

         }
     }
 ```

-- You'll now be able to use standard Java development and debugging practise to test if your plugin works.

 ## Rationale
 The standard cycle for developing and debugging [FlowJo](https://www.flowjo.com/) plugins can be quite painful, and usually involves some variation of the following: